 German Warplanes flown by the Luftwaffe 1939-1945, Focke-Wulf

 During and after the end of the Second War a number of German Warplanes were captured and evaluated by the Allied forces.
 Most of these aircraft were later scrapped and therefore only a handful have survived.
 This is a partial list of aircraft that were known to have been collected, with a few photos of the German aircraft in RAF, USAAF and Soviet Air Force markings from the time of their capture.
 Survivors where known are included along with a few photos of them in museums where found.

-Data current to 17 Dec 2018.
+Data current to 20 May 2019.

 Focke-Wulf Fw 44 Stieglitz, trainer biplane, on display in the Pima Air & Space Museum, Tucson, Arizona.